Koodattu/Koodattu/README.md

-### Hi there 👋
+# Hello there 👋

+### TL;DR
-- 🧾 About me
+- 💭 About me
   - Student at Tampere University
-  - Software Developer / Software Designer
+  - Software Developer / Designer
   - C# / .NET / WPF / WinForms
   - Bachelor of Information Technology graduate
   - Pursuing a Master's degree in Computer Science / Information Technology
+  - Interested in everything about technology

+### In case you want to learn more about me

-Hello there.
-I'm an experienced Software Developer located in Seinäjoki Finland with most my expertise in Windows desktop application development.
+I'm an experienced Software Developer located in Seinäjoki, Finland, with most my expertise in Windows desktop application development.
 I graduated with Bachelor of Engineering degree in Information Technology from Seinäjoki University of Applied Sciences.
 I'm currently pursuing a Master of Science degree in Information Technology at Tampere University.

 - 💼 I am mostly experienced in
   - Desktop applications with C#, .NET Framework, WPF, WinForms